Homicidal

 Homicidal is a 1961 American horror-thriller film produced and directed by William Castle, and starring Glenn Corbett, Patricia Breslin, Eugenie Leontovich, Alan Bunce and Jean Arless.
 The film follows a murderous woman in a small California town whose presence unearths secrets concerning a prominent local family.

 Like many of Castle's films, the film was released with a promotional gimmick—in this case, a "fright break," that allowed patrons to receive a refund if they were too scared to stay for the climax of the film.
 While a few reviews upon its release were mixed, it has since gained a cult following and is considered one of Castle's best films.

 Plot

-A mysterious woman named Emily convinces the bellboy at a local hotel in Ventura, California to meet her later that day at a local justice of the peace to get married, offering him two thousand dollars in compensation.
-Baffled by the request, he agrees.
-The two arrive at the justice of the peace's home late in the night, and pay him to marry them.
-Emily then savagely murders the justice of the peace during the ceremony, and flees.
-She later gloats to a mute, elderly invalid named Helga (for whom Emily is a nurse and works for a wealthy family) of her deed.
+A mysterious woman calling herself Miriam Webster offers Jim, a bellboy at a hotel in Ventura, California, two thousand dollars to marry her that night.
+The two arrive at the home of Alfred Adrims, a local justice of the peace and, after a rushed ceremony, the woman savagely stabs Adrims to death and flees.
+Arriving home, she gloats about the murder to mute, elderly wheelchair-bound Helga.